 Conformance Statement: Base Profile

-LRI-TQ1-1: The value of TQ1.1 (Set ID – T Q1) SHALL be valued sequentially.
+LRI-TQ1-1: The value of TQ1.1 (Set ID – T Q1) SHALL be valued sequentially starting the value ‘1’.

 LRI-TQ1-2: The value of TQ1.7 (Start Date/Time) and TQ1.8 (End Date/Time) SHALL be echoed from the order.

-LRI-TQ1-3: OBR.9 (Priority) SHALL be valued using the CWE – Coded with Exceptions – All Fields Except OBX-5 datatype definition and constraints.

 OBX – Observation/Result Segment

 The Observation/Result Segment (OBX) contains information regarding a single observation related to a single test (OBR) or specimen (SPM).
 This includes identification of the specific type of observation, the result for the observation, when the observation was made, etc.